FridayMarch26th/FridayMarch26th.github.io/_notes/traverse-pops.md

 Matt Estela has a longer write up of the extremely useful primuv(), [here](https://tokeru.com/cgwiki/JoyOfVex19.html).

-So with this in mind, we can scatter a point onto a prim, record the prim on which that point sits, and then send it along that prim by adjusting a "U" attrib and sampling with ```primuv(0, "P", i@sourceprim, v@sourceuv)```.
-It's not unlike what a combo of the ScatterSOP (with @sourceprim and @sourceprimuv attribs ticked) followed by an AttributeInterpolateSOP might do, but what happens when we get to the end of the prim in a network?
+With this in mind, we can scatter particles onto prims, record the prim on which that particle sits, and then send it along the prim by adjusting a uv attrib and sampling with ```primuv(0, "P", i@sourceprim, v@sourceuv)```.
+It's not unlike what the combo of a ScatterSOP (with @sourceprim and @sourceprimuv attribs ticked) followed by an AttributeInterpolateSOP might do.
+Cool, but what happens when we reach the end of the prim we've been travelling along?
 We need to pick a new one.
 So...

 This is the POPs network.
 We have a POPLocation, a clump of nodes that handle the traversal logic, and a couple of nodes for point replication (more on that later).